enso-org/enso/doc/design/syntax/syntax.md

 are unified and have to be provided with the same value.** The chain of lambdas could be broken with any expression or code block.

-This rule could not make a lot of sense in the value level, as if you define function `add a a = a + a` you will be allowed to evaluate it as `add 2 2`, but not as `add 2 3`, however, you should not try to use the same names when defining functions on value level nevertheless.
+This rule could not make a lot of sense on the value level, as if you define function `add a a = a + a` you will be allowed to evaluate it as `add 2 2`, but not as `add 2 3`, however, you should not try to use the same names when defining functions on value level nevertheless.